Seal Rescues are OCN's main priority.

 By doing regular cleanups along the Namibian coast, we hope to reduce potential threats to animals as well as ourselves.
 We often get local school and our own children involved to showcase the gravity of the problem, and the simplicity of the solution: reduce, reuse, recycle.

-Cleanups are the easiest way to get involved with conversation and the environment - everybody can go for a little walk, take a bag along, and pick up any kind of rubbish along the way.
+Cleanups are the easiest way to get involved with conservation and the environment - everybody can go for a little walk, take a bag along, and pick up any kind of rubbish along the way.

 It might not be your rubbish - but it is your environment.
 Let's protect it!

 Public Awareness and education is a key focus for Ocean Conservation Namibia, especially in Youths.
-If we teach our children correct environmental practise, many future issues regarding pollution, waste and environmental destruction can be prevented.
+If we teach our children correct environmental practice, many future issues regarding pollution, waste and environmental destruction can be prevented.

 This school group of young learners from International School Walvis Bay were lucky enough to witness Naude catch "Elsa the Pelican'.
 She was injured during stormy weather and rehabilitated in Naude's and Katja's garden for two weeks, before she was successfully released into the wild.
 School outreach programs will resume as soon as social distancing allows.